liferay/liferay-docs/discover/deployment/articles/03-configuring-liferay/04-updating-a-cluster/02-other-cluster-update-techniques.markdown

 on one node, the schema version in the `Release_` table no longer matches the `Liferay-Require-SchemaVersion` of the modules on the other nodes.
 The module's Service Builder services become unavailable.
-Such changes cannot be reverted---the database must be restored from a backup.
+Such changes cannot be
+reverted: the database must be restored from a backup.
 These schema version changes must be applied while all nodes are shut down.

 ## Cluster Code Changes [](id=cluster-code-changes)